AirgoAtlasAI/atlasai/README.md

 ![img_wheredowefit](assets/images/where_does_ATLAS-AI_fit_in.png)

-Unlike conventional tools that merely map fiber orientation tensor data to a separate structural mesh, ATLAS-AI intelligently adapts anisotropic material properties based on both geometry and material selection.
+Unlike conventional tools that merely map fiber orientation tensor data from a flow analysis software,(i.e Moldflow and Moldex3D), to a separate structural mesh, ATLAS-AI intelligently adapts anisotropic material properties based on both geometry and material selection.

 ---